Restriction theorems for $\mu$-(semi)stable framed sheaves

-We have the following characterization of the semistability condition in terms of quotients: \begin{proposition} Let $\mathcal{E}=(E,\alpha)$ be a framed sheaf of positive rank.
-Then the following conditions are equivalent: \begin{itemize} \item[(a)] $\mathcal{E}$ is semistable with respect to $\delta.$ \item[(b)] For any surjective morphism of framed sheaves $\varphi\colon \mathcal{E}\rightarrow (Q,\beta)$, one has $\mathrm{rk}(Q)p(\mathcal{E})\leq P(Q,\beta).$ \end{itemize} \end{proposition} \proof By using Proposition \ref{prop:quozim}, the assertion follows from the same arguments as in the nonframed case (see Proposition 1.2.6 in \cite{book:huybrechtslehn2010}). \endproof In the papers by Huybrechts and Lehn, one finds two different definitions of the (semi)stabi\-lity of rank zero framed sheaves.
+We have the following characterization of the semistability condition in terms of quotients: \begin{proposition} Let $\mathcal{E}=(E,\alpha)$ be a $d$-dimensional framed sheaf.
+Then the following conditions are equivalent: \begin{itemize} \item[(a)] $\mathcal{E}$ is (semi)stable with respect to $\delta.$ \item[(b)] For any nonzero surjective morphism of framed sheaves $\varphi\colon \mathcal{E}\rightarrow (Q,\beta)$, one has $\beta_d(Q)p(\mathcal{E})\;(\leq)\; P(Q,\beta).$ \end{itemize} \end{proposition} \proof By using Proposition \ref{prop:quozim}, the assertion follows from the same arguments as in the nonframed case (see \cite[Proposition 1.2.6]{book:huybrechtslehn2010}). \qedhere\endproof In the papers by Huybrechts and Lehn, one finds two different definitions of (semi)stability of rank zero framed sheaves on nonsingular polarized varieties.
 In \cite{art:huybrechtslehn1995-I}, they use the same definition for the framed sheaves of positive or zero rank, and with that definition, all framed sheaves of rank zero are automatically semistable but not stable (with respect to any stability polynomial $\delta$).
-According to Definition 1.1 in \cite{art:huybrechtslehn1995-II}, the semistability of a rank zero framed sheaf depends on the choice of a stability polynomial $\delta$, but all semistable framed sheaves of rank zero are automatically stable.
-Now we give a new definition of the (semi)stability for rank zero framed sheaves which singles out exactly those objects which may appear as torsion components of the Harder-Narasimhan and Jordan-H\"older filtrations. \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a framed sheaf with $\mathrm{rk}(E)=0.$ If $\alpha$ is injective, we say that $\mathcal{E}$ is \textit{semistable}\footnote{For torsion sheaves, the definition of semistability of the corresponding framed sheaves does not depend on $\delta.$}.
-Moreover, if $P(E)=\delta$ we say that $\mathcal{E}$ is \textit{stable} with respect to $\delta.$ \end{definition} \begin{lemma}[Lemma 2.1 in \cite{art:huybrechtslehn1995-I}] Let $\mathcal{E}=(E,\alpha)$ be a framed sheaf with $\ker\alpha$ nonzero and $\alpha$ surjective.
+According to \cite[Definition 1.1]{art:huybrechtslehn1995-II}, the semistability of a rank zero framed sheaf depends on the choice of a stability polynomial $\delta$, but all semistable framed sheaves of rank zero are automatically stable.
+We give a new definition of the (semi)stability for $d$-torsion framed sheaves on polarized schemes which singles out exactly those objects which may appear as $d$-torsion components of the Harder-Narasimhan and Jordan-H\"older filtrations. \begin{definition} Let $\mathcal{E}=(E,\alpha)$ be a $d$-torsion framed sheaf.
+If $\alpha$ is injective, we say that $\mathcal{E}$ is \textit{semistable}\footnote{For $d$-torsion sheaves, the definition of semistability of the corresponding framed sheaves does not depend on $\delta.$}.
+Moreover, if $P(E)=\delta$ we say that $\mathcal{E}$ is \textit{stable} with respect to $\delta.$ \end{definition} We conclude this section by giving some constraints on the choice of the stability polynomial. \begin{lemma}{\normalfont (\cite[Lemma 2.1]{art:huybrechtslehn1995-I}).} Let $F$ be a sheaf of dimension less or equal to $d.$ Let $\mathcal{E}=(E,\alpha\colon E\rightarrow F)$ be a $d$-dimensional framed sheaf with $\ker\alpha$ nonzero and $\alpha$ surjective.
 If $\mathcal{E}$ is (semi)stable with respect to $\delta$, then